Ambition Fantasy Competition Overview

 Loser of Game 1 vs Loser of Game 2

-The remaining teams will compete in a combined two week competition with the winner crowned "Best of the Rest".
+The remaining competitors will compete in a continuous two week Challenge, matching the length of the Playoffs, with the winner crowned "Best of the Rest".

 Ready to play?
 Read up on How do I create a Fantasy Competition?